seqan/seqan/manual/source/Tutorial/DataStructures/Graphs.rst

    Solution
      .. container:: foldable

         Our aim is not to assign all properties at once to the vertices.
         Therefore, we create an array containing all the properties, the letters `'a'` through `'h'`.

         The function :dox:`Graph#assignVertexMap` does not only resize the vertex map (as :dox:`Graph#resizeVertexMap` does) but also initializes it.
         If we specify the optional parameter ``prop``, the values from the array ``prop`` are assigned to the items in the property map.

         .. includefrags:: demos/tutorial/graph/graph_algo_scc.cpp
             :fragment: vertex-map

         To iterate through the graph in depth-first-search ordering we have to define an :dox:`ContainerConcept#Iterator` with the specialization :dox:`DfsPreorderIterator`.

         The vertex descriptor of the first vertex is ``0`` and we choose this vertex as a starting point for the depth-first-search through our graph ``g`` with the iterator ``dfsIt``:

         .. includefrags:: demos/tutorial/graph/graph_algo_scc.cpp
             :fragment: iterate-dfs

         For the chosen starting point, only two other vertices can be reached:

         .. includefrags:: demos/tutorial/graph/graph_algo_scc.cpp.stdout
             :fragment: iterate-dfs
+        .. includefrags:: demos/tutorial/graph/graph_algo_scc.cpp.stdout
             :fragment: return